-The end of the financial year is fast approaching, and it means one thing for small business owners: tax return time.
+July means one thing for small business owners: tax return time.

-Come June 30, instead of scrambling around looking for receipts and pondering which deductions you can claim for, wouldn’t it be nice to put your feet up?
+Instead of scrambling around looking for receipts and pondering which deductions you can claim for, wouldn’t it be nice to put your feet up?

 To help ease the pressure at one of the most stressful times of the financial year, the small business banking specialists at BOQ have created this rundown of all the expenses you can claim as tax deductions.
 As 60 per cent of our branches are owned and managed by small business owners, we understand that every little bit helps when tax time rolls around!